History of Botany (1530–1860): Reception

 Von Sachs had a high reputation in the field of botany and History of Botany was regarded as a work worthy of serious study by botany scholars.
 A review of the book by the journal the American Naturalist congratulates the German Royal Academy of Sciences for selecting Sachs as the author of the book on the botanical history by stating: “Germans may, however, well be proud of the large and honorable share which their country men are here shown to have taken in the advancement of the science, and they may congratulate themselves upon the selection of an historian who has not ignored the claims of other nations”.

+In 1909, J. Reynolds Green published the book "A History of Botany 1860–1900; Being a Continuation of Sachs History of botany, 1530–1860" carrying on Sachs's work with regards to the end of the 19th century.
+In honor of the 100th anniversary of Sachs's birth in 1932, the President of the Linnean Society of London, F. E. Weiss commemorated Sachs as being the author of the best “History of Botany” that they had at the time.

-In 1909, J. Reynolds Green published the book "A History of Botany 1860-1900; Being a Continuation of Sachs History of botany, 1530-1860" carrying on Sachs's work with regards to the end of the 19th century.
-In honor of the 100th anniversary of Sachs’s birth in 1932, the President of the Linnean Society of London, F. E. Weiss commemorated Sachs as being the author of the best “History of Botany” that they had at the time.
+In 1909, J. Reynolds Green published the book "A History of Botany 1860–1900; Being a Continuation of Sachs History of botany, 1530–1860" carrying on Sachs's work with regards to the end of the 19th century.
+In honor of the 100th anniversary of Sachs's birth in 1932, the President of the Linnean Society of London, F. E. Weiss commemorated Sachs as being the author of the best “History of Botany” that they had at the time.